Wellness Clinical Case Manager

 Qualifications Required:

-• Master’s degree in Psychology, Social Work, Counseling, or a related field & active registration with
+• Master’s degree in Psychology, Social Work, Counseling, or a related field & active registration with BBS.

 • Must demonstrate an ability to work both independently and as a member of the team.